grounds/droplets/README.md

 # droplets

-Build grounds DigitalOcean droplet images like in production.
+Build [Grounds](http://beta.42grounds.io) DigitalOcean droplet images like in production.

 In production, Grounds is using two different types of droplets: